Thursday, December 29, 2016

 "I watched when I had my dinner, now Isha didi is having dinner!"

-5. I'm an optimist.
+I am an optimist.
 This is an obvious handicap while raising children in this competitive world.
 My girls are pretty so-so in studies, they manage to pass.
 Just about.
 And sometimes it is not even that.
-They do not play any games, they are not fond of any sport and generally lead unhealthy, in-active lives spent in front of some screen or the other .
+They do not play any games, they are not fond of any sport and generally lead unhealthy, in-active lives spent in front of some screen or the other.
 It's not that we did not try.
 We have been through dancing classes, singing classes, roller-skating, squash, piano lessons and what-not together.
 At the end of the day, you will only find them on the phone or on snap chat and even sending voice notes on Whattsapp.
 Even though ICSC looms round the corner, my daughter is seen more on Instagram than at her study table.
 We turn the wi-fi off, they sweet talk my sister-in-law (who stays opposite) to sharing her password.
 We confiscate their phone, they sneak them out of the cupboard.
 They lie for each other and cover up for each other except when they are fighting like wild cats.
 They eat an unhealthy diet of chocolates, chips and shortbread in the middle of the night and wonder why they are putting on weight!
-Yet I believe in them.
+Yet, I believe in them.
 I think they will turn into normal, well-adjusted, happy, responsible adults.
 I still think they will follow their dreams and succeed although there is every indication that they might not even get admission into a college of their choice.
 Such is the blind optimism I have been cursed with.

 This is why I have not been writing.
 This is why I told myself that I should never write a word on parenting ever again.
 But then I realised that probably there are other mothers like me who go running about with a glazed look in their eyes and wonder if everything they are living for or doing is wrong.